How To Video

 The towelette used in Step 3 can be used multiple times before discarding.

 Each fish prints differently, mainly due to the unique texture of the scales.
-For smoother fish, like trout or salmon, you can apply less towelette dabbing to the body.
+For smoother fish, like trout or salmon, you can apply more or less towelette on parts of the body to add contour.
 Feel free to play around with the amount of towelette usage to see different results.